eligrey/mumbl/README.md

 ### Events

-Events can be subscribed to and unsubscribed from with `mumbl.listen()` and `mumbl.unlisten()`.External events are events resulting from direct interaction with a native interface for a player (like Songbird).
+Events can be subscribed to and unsubscribed from with `mumbl.addListener()` and `mumbl.removeListener()`.External events are events resulting from direct interaction with a native interface for a player (like Songbird).

 <dl>